Body found east of Newton Airport in Harvey County

 HARVEY COUNTY, Kan.
 (KSNW) — A body was found late Monday afternoon east of the Newton City-County Airport.

-According to the Harvey County Sheriff’s Office (HCSO), they received a call around 4:45 p.m. from a man claiming he had found human remains by a hedge row near the intersection of East First Street and North Rock Road.
+According to the Harvey County Sheriff’s Office, they received a call around 4:45 p.m. from a man claiming he had found human remains by a hedge row near the intersection of East First Street and North Rock Road.

 The person’s identity or cause of death has not yet been revealed.